coricsdev/shopify-custom-sections-two/README.md

 # Overview

-These custom liquid section is 100% compatible to work with Horizon Theme
+These custom liquid sections are 100% compatible to work with Horizon Theme

 # Installation